cms-DQM/dqmsquare_mirror/README.md

 parse it, removing sensitive information, and show selections outside the P5 are.

 The architecture is sequential:
-* `dqmsquare_robber.py` - uses firefox webdriver (must installed on the same pc) & `selenium` library to load DQM^2 page and execute JavaScript and save a copy to local folder.
+* `grabber.py` - uses firefox webdriver (must installed on the same pc) & `selenium` library to load DQM^2 page and execute JavaScript and save a copy to local folder.
 It is also used to click on *log* button in order to get the logs of the jobs withing the page, click on *graph* button in order to get the link to the graph-images and then save them as separate files into the tmp folder
-* `dqmsquare_robber_oldruns.py` - similar to `dqmsquare_robber.py` but click on *run number* buttons in order to switch to old runs and grab them too as separate files
-* `dqmsquare_parser.py` - parses the files made by dqmsquare_robber.py using based on BeautifulSoupin order to extract job status information and logs, lumis and run information and put it into html files.
-The parser is also remove tmp files older than `TMP_FILES_LIFETIME`.
-* `dqmsquare_server.py` - simple server to show html files made by `dqmsquare_parser.py`.
-Also host Control Room and other servises.
+* `server.py` - simple server to show html files.
+Also host Control Room and other services.
 * `dqmsquare_cfg.py` - for CFG and common code, run it to produce default `.cfg` file

-The work is periodic: dqmsquare_robber.py retrieves the information every X seconds, `dqmsquare_parser.py` tries to produce new html files every Y seconds, JS at dqmsquare_server.py tries to update the content of the page using html files every Z seconds.
+The work is periodic: `grabber.py` retrieves information for each machine specified in `FFF_PLAYBACK_MACHINES` or `FFF_PRODUCTION_MACHINES` (depending on the arguments the grabber is launched with) through the `SERVER_FFF_MACHINE`, storing it into the database.

 Other scripts/files:
 * `dqmsquare_deploy.sh` - to download some extra software and run PyInstaller.
 We are using PyInstaller to pack python together with extra libraries (not a firefox!) into single executable ignoring lack of the software at P5 machines.
-* `dqmsquare_mirror.spec` - to specify the RPM properties.
+* `dqmsquare_mirror.spec` - [DEPRECATED] Specifies the RPM properties.
 Check this file in order to change the files used for the installation and paths.
 * `services/dqmsquare_mirror@.service` - configuration of daemons for DQM^2 Mirror services
 * `services/dqmsquare_mirror_wrapper.sh` - used in order to define the working folder and execute dqmsquare_robber, dqmsquare_parser or dqmsquare_server
-* `static/dqm_mirror_template.html` -

 Folders:
 * `log` - folder to put logs files
 * `tmp` - folder to put output from dqmsquare_robber and dqmsquare_parser

 The RPM post-install script will create this folders.
 They are also hardcoded in the `dqmsquare_server.py`.

 ### Deployment

-#### RPM, Python 2.7
+#### RPM, Python 2.7 [DEPRECATED]

 Download repo to your local linux machine.
 Check `dqmsquare_deploy.sh` to download extra dependencies and create executables.